stanleykylee/100-days-of-code/r1-log.md

 #100DaysOfCode #R1D8 Learning day today, started using Enki app, MOOC course on R and CS50 started and last but not least, started a side project to create Shopify Apps!

 ### R1D9
-#100DaysOfCode #R1D9 SUPER DAY!!!
+#100DaysOfCode #R1D9 KILLED IT!!!
 Six days down of the 30 days of code challenge from @hackerrank.
 I'm now on day 25, which means I can possibly complete this tomorrow!
 Go go go!